isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2152.md

 ---
-title: 'Pelleting Machine'
+title: 'Crate/ Tray washing machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution2152
 ---

-## Pelleting Machine
+## Crate/ Tray washing machine

 ## Overview

 **Description**

-Animal feed pellet machine also known as feed pelletizer machine; it allows you to make feed material into pellets easily.
+A machine used to wash crates and trays used for farming.

 ## Solution Packages Option(s)